-Diabetes Clinic coordinator on losing weight and getting healthy after the holidays
+Diabetes Clinic coordinator on being healthy during the holidays

 At UK HealthCare, we have many providers who specialize in helping patients achieve and maintain a healthy lifestyle.
 We recently spoke with Keisha Calhoun, Diabetes Clinic Coordinator at the UK HealthCare North Fork Valley Community Health Center in Hazard, about the best practices for achieving weight loss.
 Calhoun is a registered dietitian and nutritionist.

-In your role as a dietitian and nutritionist, do you find that a lot of people come to you for advice on losing weight and getting healthier after the holidays?
+In your role as a dietitian and nutritionist, do you find that a lot of people come to you for advice on losing weight and getting healthier during or after the holidays?

 What are the key pieces of advice you'd give people who are determined to lose weight and get healthier in the new year?